 The Scottish Fold is a unique looking cat with a natural genetic mutation that affects the cartilage in its body.
 This mutation causes the ears to bend forward and down, making these felines look a lot like an owl, especially if they have the bright orange eyes often seen in this breed.
+A Scottish Fold generally costs $35–$200 if you adopt one or approximately $250–$500 when buying a Scottish Fold from a breeder.
 If you are thinking about getting one of these cats but are still on the fence, keep reading while we look at the cost of the cat, along with the associated ongoing expenses to help you make an informed decision.

 Bringing Home a New Scottish Fold: One-Time Costs